samiuljoy/custom_bash_for_termux/README.md

   ![screenshot](dotfiles/screenshot2.png)

 ## If you like what you see, feel free to support me!!
+My Bitcoin adress; 1A71uaHBVbL5jAVw2G1oRxPhNF9Z6XDPqr (: Enjoy!